SamipPoudel58/nodejs-ts-google-oauth/blog.md

 }
 ```

-As you can see, this type definition file overrides the interface of Request and adds a property user whose type is an empty interface, so thats the reason, for the error because there is no property id in User
+As you can see, this type definition file overrides the interface of Request and adds a property user whose type is an empty interface, so that's the reason, for the error because there is no property `id` in User.

-So to solve this, create a `typings` folder inside src folder.
-Inside typigns folder create a `express` folder and inside it create a file `index.d.ts`.
+So to solve this, create a `typings` folder inside `src` folder.
+Inside the `typings` folder create an `express` folder and inside it create a file `index.d.ts`.
 This is where we will override the type of User.
 Your index.d.ts should look something like this

 ```ts